flux-framework/flux-core/doc/man1/flux-jobs.rst

    convert a duration in floating point seconds to Flux Standard Duration (FSD). string.
 Defaults to empty string if duration field does not exist.

 **!H**
    convert a duration to hours:minutes:seconds form (e.g. *{runtime!H}*).
    Defaults to empty string if duration field does not exist.

+**!P**
+   convert a floating point number into a percentage fitting in 4 characters including the "%" character.
+E.g. 0.5 becomes "50%" 0.015 becomes 1.5%,
+   etc.

 Annotations can be retrieved via the *annotations* field name.
 Specific keys and sub-object keys can be retrieved separated by a